ttkorhonen/e3pages/docs/kb/training/workbook/13_suppl_tools.md

 ## Starting an IOC in a procServ container

 `procServ` is a utility that run a specified command as a dæmon process in the background while opening up `telnet` connection at a specified port in order to allow users to communicate with the process.
-For more infomation, see its [documentation](https://linux.die.net/man/1/procserv).
+For more information, see its [documentation](https://linux.die.net/man/1/procserv).

 Let us create a `procServ` container for a blank IOC using `iocsh.bash` and listening on port 2000, which we will then connect to via `telnet`.
 First, start the `procServ` container: